dopamine/lateralstories/_posts/2020-03-14-about-zita.md

 Outside of school though, I was interested in a ton of things and did pretty well at them: drawing, photography, coding, computer arts and languages.

+I kind of came into my own once I moved to the capital, Budapest, for university.
+I absolutely loved my years in that city, it's got a certain grit to it and a lively arts & cultural scene.

 ### What did you study, how did your working life begin?
 I was discouraged from going down the art school route pretty early on by my parents, but I found other ways to express my interest in the arts.
 I participated pretty heavily in the [demoscene](https://en.wikipedia.org/wiki/Demoscene), a global computer arts community.
 I also spent countless hours browsing the internet and discovered the world of “new media”, of designing interactive technology.
 This was before the term “UX design” was coined, but I instinctively knew it was the exact thing I wanted: to make technology better for humans.